College Park Center

-College Park Center (CPC) is an indoor, multi-purpose arena on The University of Texas at Arlington campus in Arlington, Texas, United States.
+College Park Center (CPC) is an indoor, multi-purpose arena on the University of Texas at Arlington campus in Arlington, Texas, United States.
 It seats up to 7,000 spectators.

 Its primary tenant is the Mavericks athletic department including the university's basketball and volleyball teams.
-A secondary tenant during the summer season is the WNBA's Dallas Wings.
+A secondary tenant during the summer season is the WNBA's Dallas Wings, though they will move to a downtown Dallas arena for the start of the 2026 season.
 It also hosts graduation ceremonies for UT Arlington, other private trade schools, and area high schools, along with concerts and events.

 The arena is part of a 20 acre section of the campus known as the College Park District.
 Completed in 2012, the District includes a residence hall, student apartments, a welcome center, a credit union, a 4.62 acre park called The Green at College Park, restaurants, and three parking garages.